 The Design Team and its contractors are engaged in several activities on the canal.
 These activities are part of our ongoing effort to further study the canal and develop the remedial design.
-Information gained from these studies will help the Environmental Protection Agency (EPA) and the Design Team develop and implement a lasting remedy for the canal.
+Information gained from these studies will help the United States Environmental Protection Agency (EPA) and the Design Team develop and implement a lasting remedy for the canal

 Fiber Optic Cables: We installed a network of fiber optic cables that stretch from north of Carroll Street to north of Degraw Street (approximately 1,000 feet).
 The cables continuously measure the temperature of water within the sediment beneath the canal floor.
 The technology relies on the fact that groundwater temperatures remain nearly constant year round.
 During winter, the groundwater will be relatively warmer than the canal water.
 Therefore, areas of warm water identify areas where groundwater may be entering the canal.